Lizz3108/holbertonschool-shell/README.md

 ### Table of Content
 1. Basic = contains a script of a basic shell command (more information in the README.md inside the folder).
 2. Shell permissions = contains scripts that changes the owner, group of file permissions.
+3. I/O Redirections and filters = accomplished using a redirection operator which allows the user to specify the input or output data be redirected to (or from) a file.
+4. Init files, variables and expansions:

+    (Expansion) each time we type a command line and press the enter key, bash perfoms several processes upon the text before it carries out our command.

+    (Varible) is a variable that is available only to the current shell.
+In contrast, an enciorment variable is available system wide and can be used by other aplication on the system.

+    (Init files) A shell initialization file is a shell script that runs automatically each time the shell executes.
+The initialization file sets up the "work enviorment" and "customizes" the shell enviorment for the user.

 #### Resources:
 This resouces are from the folder basics.